Eugene Emond: Military career

-7/12/44 Munich Germany 9:15

 Career

 Emond's career at the Federal Reserve Bank of New York spanned 47 years.
 The first half of his career was spent as a Bank Examiner traveling throughout New York State.
 His post Bank Examination positions included being the first Officer in Charge of Operations and Technology, Officer in Charge of the Discount Window, Lead Trainer for Bank Examiners and Senior Officer in Charge of Special Projects.
 One of the special projects included assisting in the refinancing of the troubled Lockheed Company with investment banks (1970s).
 Emond was influential in establishing a more formal relationship between the Federal Reserve and the Bank of England.
 He was also called upon to manage several special projects for the New York board.

 One of the projects included assisting in the refinancing of the troubled Lockheed Air with investment banks.

 Marriage, children and grandchildren

 Emond married the former Alice Virginia Whalen.
 The couple had five children together: Eugene Edward, Randall George, Elizabeth Jane, Gary Micheal and Douglas William.
 After his wife's death in 1972, he raised their two youngest sons on his own.
-Grand children of Eugene and Alice are Edward Heinrich, Stacy Heinrich Woodin, Julia Heinrich Sanders, Alice Heinrich Clapsaddle, Allyson Emond Kiss, Christopher Emond, Gregory Emond, Catherine Emond and Patrick Emond.
+Grand children of Eugene and Alice are Edward Heinrich, Stacy Heinrich Woodin, Julia Heinrich Sanders, Alice Heinrich Clapsaddle, Allyson Emond Kiss, Christopher Emond, Gregory Emond, Catherine Emond Fracassi and Patrick Emond.